luisfelipesdn12/Alerta-de-Campeonatos-WCA/README.md

 | myaccount@gmail.com | my9a55w0rd |

 ## To do:
-- [ ] Add an runtime `map` with `{city : upcoming copetitions}` and if the city were already verificated in other recipient, do not verificate again and catch this data from the `map`.
+- [x] Add an runtime `map` with `{city : upcoming copetitions}` and if the city were already verificated in other recipient, do not verificate again and catch this data from the `map`.

+> Suggest something to do in [issues](https://github.com/luisfelipesdn12/Alerta-de-Campeonatos-WCA/issues) :)